Amininejad-git/Tor-on-Linux/README.md

 # Tor-on-Linux

-Very Simple Shell Script for install Tor on Debian Base :)
+Very Simple Shell Script for install Tor on some Linux Debian Base :)

 Beta Version 0.0